teymourh/AWS-ElastiCache-Immersion-Day/workshop/content/Labs/lab2/Sec2_Migration/_index.en.md

 redis-cli -h localhost
 ```

 Now that you are logged into redis, verify that there are no keys pre-loaded.
-The `keys *` query should return emtpy:
+The `keys *` query should return empty:

 ```redis
 keys *